scrapinghub/scrapy-poet/docs/advanced.rst

 concurrent requests, delays, or auto throttle settings since we won't be making any download at all.

-By default, if your parser or its page inputs need a regular Request, it will be downloaded through Scrapy and all settings related to it are going to be respected, for example:
+By default, if your parser or its page inputs need a regular Request, this request is downloaded through Scrapy, and all the settings and limits are respected, for example:

 - ``CONCURRENT_REQUESTS``
 - ``CONCURRENT_REQUESTS_PER_DOMAIN``
 - ``CONCURRENT_REQUESTS_PER_IP``
 - ``RANDOMIZE_DOWNLOAD_DELAY``
+- all AutoThrottle settings
-- ``DownloaderAwarePriorityQueue``
+- ``DownloaderAwarePriorityQueue`` logic
-- ``AutoThrottle``

 But be aware when using third-party libraries to acquire content for a page object.
-If you make an HTTP request in a provider using some third-party async library (aiohttp, treq, etc.), ``CONCURRENT_REQUESTS`` option will be respected, but not the other settings.
+If you make an HTTP request in a provider using some third-party async library (aiohttp, treq, etc.), ``CONCURRENT_REQUESTS`` option will be respected, but not the others.

 To have other settings respected, in addition to ``CONCURRENT_REQUESTS``, you'd need to use ``crawler.engine.download`` or something like that.
 Alternatively, you could implement those limits in the library itself.

-In the future, it should be also possible to make use of ``DownloaderAwarePriorityQueue`` in such cases, but it will require a refactoring on Scrapy (this is a separate task).

-In the following versions of scrapy-poet, we're planning to include a new Page Object type responsible for receiving spider-related settings.
-That could be the whole Scrapy settings or just a sub-set of it.
-It's yet to be defined and implemented, but that will make it easier to enforce those Scrapy settings on providers.